Dyrati/obababot/README.md

 For convenience, the `$math` command may use an `=` sign in place of `$math `

-## Setting up the Bot to run locally
+## Setting up the bot to run on your system
- - Download the respository, and run `main.py`
- - Input the bot token, (may instead be input as the first argument to main.py)
  - To update the database, run `gatherdata.py` with the GS2 ROM as an argument
+ - In cmd, set the environment variable TOKEN equal to the bot token using the command:
+   - `set TOKEN=tokengoeshere`
+ - Download the respository, navigate to it from cmd, and run `main.py`

 If things worked properly, you should see this:
 ```
 Imported modules
 Loaded Database
 Bot is ready
->
 ```
-From there you can access any global variables from main.py, including a `load_data()` function that lets you reload info from the database without having to restart.